citiususc/SparkBWA/README.md

 * **SparkBWA.jar** - Jar file to launch with Spark.
 * **bwa.zip** - File with the BWA library needed to execute with Spark.

+## Configuring Spark
+Spark only need to be stored in the Hadoop cluster master node.
+It can be downloaded as a binary or can be built from source.
+Either way, some parameters need to be adjusted to run **SparkBWA**.
+For that, and assuming that Spark is stored at *spark_dir*, we need to modify the following file:
+* **spark_dir/conf/spark-defaults.conf**.
+If it does not exists, copy it from *spark-defaults.conf.template*, in the same directory.

+To this file, two lines must be added:

+	spark.executor.extraJavaOptions		-Djava.library.path=./bwa.zip
+	spark.yarn.executor.memoryOverhead	8704

+The first one os to indicate the Spark executors where to look for the bwa library.
+The second, to indicate the executors that 8704 megabytes of the YARN container are a overhead.
+This allows to have this quantity of memory available to execute BWA outside the Java heap.

 ## Running SparkBWA ##
 **SparkBWA** requires a working Hadoop cluster.
-Users should take into account that at least 9 GB of free memory per map are required (each map loads into memory the bwa index).
-Note that **SparkBWA** uses disk space in the Hadoop tmp directory.
+Users should take into account that at least 10 GB of free memory per map are required (each map loads into memory the bwa index).
+Note that **SparkBWA** uses disk space in the */tmp* directory.

 Here it is an example of how to run **SparkBWA** with the BWA-MEM paired algorithm.
 This example assumes that our index is store in all the cluster nodes at */Data/HumanBase/* .
 The index can be obtained with BWA, using "bwa index".